canpesc/common-digital-layout/README.md

 4. Propose standard

 # TODO

+* [ ] Ensure all core elements are represented in vanilla transforms
-- Find more examples of XSTL transformation tools
+* [ ] Find more examples of XSTL transformation tools
-- Find more samples of PDF rendering tools
+* [ ] Find more samples of PDF rendering tools
+* [ ] Provide different stylesheet examples